 Young shoots up to around half a foot long can be cooked like asparagus.
 Newly opened leaves can be eaten like spinach.
 Unopened flower bunches can be eaten like broccoli.
 The flowers are also edible.

 The pods are edible until they start to get milky (they’ll be entirely white inside with white seeds at their last edible stage).
 They vaguely take on the consistency of melted cheese and can be used to thicken stews.
-Milkweed also tenderizes meat.
+Milkweed also tenderizes meats.

 Back in the day, Euell Gibbons did a write up on milkweed that has been replicated in at least 4 or 5 books I have, claiming it’s bitter and needs to be dumped into boiling water 3, 4 times in preparation.
 And there are wild plants that do need such preparation.
 Common milkweed isn’t one of them.
 The book The Forager’s Harvest really goes into the controversy and myth busts.